-This experience has changed me in developing empathy towards others, not just to my mother.
+This experience has changed me by developing empathy towards others, not just to my mother.
 Not wanting what happened to her to happen to my siblings, I now feel like I’m more self-aware regarding my words and actions to them as well, ensuring that I wouldn’t unintentionally hurt them.
 This is because I believe that my relationships with my siblings are very important.
-Therefore, it’s essential that I cherish and maintain my relationships with people I love.
-Now, I’ll always try to show appreciation both through explicitly saying it to the person and helping them through tough times.
+It’s essential that I cherish and maintain my relationships with people I love.
+Now, I’ll always try to show my appreciation both through explicitly saying it to the person and by helping them through tough times.